Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 # [VSTS or TFS repo](#tab/vsts)

 To create a definition that is configured as code, you'll modify a YAML file in the repo root that has a well-known name: **.vsts-ci.yml**.
-The first time you change this file, VSTS automatically uses it to create your build defniition.
+The first time you change this file, VSTS automatically uses it to create your build definition.

 1. Navigate to the **Code** hub, choose the **Files** tab, and then choose the repository you created in the above steps.